scylladb/demo-quickstart/README.md

 ## Consistency Level

-To adjust consistency level you can do so by setting the `CONSISTENCY` environment variable.
+To adjust consistency level you can do so by setting the `CL` environment variable.

     docker run -d --rm --link node1:node1 \
         --publish 8000:8000 \